IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 International human rights treaty bodies have identified several 'necessary steps', for example:

 - the removal of obstacles that prevent men from enjoying their rights
-- education of the population and State officials
+- the education of the population and State officials
-- adjustment of domestic legislation to conform with human rights treaties[^22]
+- the adjustment of domestic legislation to conform with human rights treaties[^22]
-- prohibition of discrimination against men adn boys[^23]
+- the prohibition of discrimination against men adn boys[^23]

 ### Removal of obstacles
 States must take into account the 'factors that impede'[^25] men's enjoyment of their rights and remove any obstacles that prevent men's enjoyment of their rights.[^26] [^27] Naturally, this means identifying these obstacles.